Archangels of Communication

 The phrase is useful only when the role stays layered.
 Scripture, later devotion, liturgy, esoteric reception, and modern spiritual practice do not all speak with the same authority.

-What archangels of communication means
+What archangels of communication mean before private-sign claims

 When the role overlaps several figures, comparison across named archangels keeps Michael, Raphael, Gabriel, Uriel, and later figures from being treated as the same kind of source.